Auto-Scoring for Integration-Created Risks and Incidents

 For the Risk Register entries, AI Suggest Score feature currently bundles information found in the “Title” and “Description” fields along with the “Initially Reported Urgency” and “Threat Objective” fields.
 With the IRU and the Threat Objectives fields being optional.

-With the latest release, details captured in the Comments section of a given risk entry will now be included.
+With the latest release, details captured in the Comments section of a given risk entry are also included.
 This will allow users to capture pertinent details that go beyond initial investigation and description details.

 In-platform notifications for new items

 This enhancement enables notification generation when creating risks and incidents that include notifiable attributes (e.g., urgency, severity, assignees).
 Previously, notifications were only triggered by updates to existing items.
-Now, qualifying items generate the appropriate notifications at creation.
+Qualifying items generate the appropriate notifications at creation.

 This feature will be a great complement in allowing users to be notified when an integration creates risks or when other users bulk create risks that may meet notifiable attributes selected by a user.